FuelLabs/fuel-sequencer-deployments/seq-testnet-2/RUN_VALIDATOR.md

 ### What to Expect

-The Sequencer should show block generation, and the Sidecar should show block extraction.
+- The Sequencer should show block syncing.
+- The Sidecar should show block extraction.
+Occasionally it also receives requests for events.

 ### Tendermint KMS